Nathruth/ukrainian_readability/README.md

 To identify relationships between features, I plotted a correlation heatmap of all numeric variables.
 The analysis revealed strong positive correlations between features such as Words, Letters, and Sentences, which all reflect text length.
-At the same time, AvgWord in Syl and AvgWord in Letters showed weaker correlations with other variables, indicating they capture distinct linguistic properties.
+At the same time, avg_word_syl and avg_word in Letters showed weaker correlations with other variables, indicating they capture distinct linguistic properties.

 This confirmed that word-level features contribute unique information about text complexity, justifying their inclusion in the final model.